jacob-le0/reddit-scraper/README.md

 Matplotlib was used to visualize the results of the search via bar graph.

 2/5/23: Added posts input into url.
+Example used: r/nba subreddit, 22 entries.